nimoooos/nimoooos/README.md

 - 👋 Hi, I’m @nimoooos
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning programming basics
+- 🌱 I’m currently creating practice projects

 <!---
 nimoooos/nimoooos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.